 Thanks for answering my call if you were picking me out of the pile-ups!!!

 Some logging programs may even try to update in near-real-time if you have an internet connection.
 If you are a casual operator, that might do just fine for you.
 If you are a contester, I believe that would be a bad idea at best, and possibly a violation of the rules of the contest at worst.
-If you are operating in a contest, wait until after log submission deadlines have passed before uploading to LOTW.
+If you are operating in a contest, please wait until after log submission deadlines have passed before uploading to LOTW.